opencats/OpenCATS_Documentation/docs/screens-in-depth.rst

 Companies Screen
 ----------------

-The main Companies page is very similar to the Candidates page.  everything functions the same, and it has the same options.
+The main Companies page is very similar to the Candidates page.
+Everything functions the same, and it has the same options.

-The only exception is that there are differe columns available to choose in the ``Show Columns`` button.
+The only exception is that there are different columns available to choose in the ``Show Columns`` button.
 See image below.

 .. image:: ../docs/_static/companies-indepth.png